saasbook/hw-rails-wordguesser/README.md

 * how the app's behavior can be inspected by looking at logs or invoking a debugger.

+# Run the App

+Like substantially all Rails apps, you can get this one running by doing these steps:

+0. Clone or fork the repo

+0. Change into the app's root directory `hangperson-rails`

+0. Run `bundle install --without production` to install needed Gems

+0. Run `rails server` to start the server

+0. Point your browser at `http://localhost:3000`

+(For most Rails apps you'd also have to create and seed the development database, but like the Sinatra app, this app doesn't use a database at all.)

+Play around with the game to convince yourself it works the same as the Sinatra version.

 # Code Comprehension Questions

 ## Where Things Are